07740 877 544 [email protected]

 Using 3M Scotch Fine Line .5” (12mm) tape, I pull the tape off the roll and begin by pressing a manageable length onto the surface.
 Aligning onto the edge where I want the paint contained, I press firmly on a length of approximately 10” (250mm).

-With the tape secured by the initial anchor, I then pull the tape tight and slowly move down, towards the end of the edge which I want taped.
+With the tape secured by the initial anchor, I then pull the tape tight and slowly move down, towards the end of the edge which I want to be taped.
 Then, after aligning into position, I begin by gently pressing on the tape and ensuring that the tape edge does not shift.

 Taping both sides of areas where I want to contain the gold embellishments will make the lines straight and clean.
 Some hard to reach or hard to stick areas can also be painted freehand.